 Here are four best practices to follow to avoid being audited.

-One of the most common tax audit red flags is simple math errors.
+Simple math errors are one of the most common tax audit red flags.
 Whether you’re filing on your own or looking over your accountant’s work, don’t hesitate to take a second and third scan through the numbers.
 Check the math, making sure the totals in your columns add up and that your capital gains and losses are recorded correctly.
 Use exact numbers rather than rounding up and rounding down, and confirm the numbers on your state returns match the numbers on your federal returns.

-This may sound silly, but another popular reason the IRS may pull a filing is because people forget to sign their tax return.
-While this easily preventable oversight isn’t usually enough to trigger an audit, it can draw attention to your file which can expose other errors, omissions, and mistakes.
+Another common reason the IRS may pull a filing is because people simply forget to sign their tax return.
+While this easily preventable oversight isn’t usually enough to trigger a tax audit, it can draw attention to your file which can expose other errors, omissions, and mistakes.
 Be sure to carefully review every page—print or digital—checking details such as your Social Security number, spelling of your name, or other small typos.

-Always remain prepared for an audit by maintaining detailed records of your business activities, expenses, and income, and keeping these records for a minimum of three years.
+Always remain prepared for a tax audit by maintaining detailed records of your business activities, expenses, and income, and keeping these records for a minimum of three years.
 Refer to IRS guidelines if you are unsure of anything, or speak with an accountant or bookkeeper.